yazz/VisualJS/README.md

 Adding something to the page
 ----------------------------

-Go to a clojurescript view in src/webapp/client/views
+1) Go to a clojurescript view in src/webapp/client/views/main_view.cljs

-From the Lighttable IDE:
+2) Add to main_view.cljs

-    (add-to "main" "<div>hello world</div>")
+    (swap-section "main" "<div>hello world</div>")

+3) press Ctrl/Alt Enter on the line and the view should swap out with the text "Hello world"